VA Survivors Pension

 With the help of a trained professional

-You can work with a trained professional called an accredited representative to get help applying for survivors pension benefits.
+You can work with a trained professional called an accredited representative to get help applying for VA survivors pension benefits.

 How long does it take VA to make a decision?